-If you are over 50 years old or have any pre-existing medical condition you will be required to have labs drawn and an EKG performed 30 days before surgery.
-Dr. Rammos’s office will provide you with the necessary paperwork to have these complete ahead of time.
+If you are over 50 years old or have any pre-existing medical condition, you will be required to have labs drawn and an EKG performed 30 days before surgery at your primary care physician’s office.

 It’s always a good idea to eat a healthy diet and stay hydrated in preparation for your surgery so that your body has the energy and nutrients it needs to heal as best as possible.

 Medications, please provide us a list of any and all medications you are currently taking.
 Including birth control, anticoagulants/blood thinners, herbal supplements, vitamins, appetite suppressants/diet aids, or any over the counter medications.